-'Sad if he was beaten' - Baaeed set for swansong
+Baaeed seeks farewell win on British Champions Day

 His farewell comes 10 years after the legendary Frankel bowed out with victory in the same race with a record of 14 wins out of 14.

-"Frankel was unbeaten and few are in a career at the top level.
-It would be sad if he was beaten.
-I think it is terribly important now we are nearly there," said Haggas.
+"Frankel was unbeaten and few are in a career at the top level," said Haggas.

+"Obviously, we want him to win every race he runs in, so I think it would be sad if he was beaten - probably only sad for us - it wouldn't be sad for the people who beat him."

+On preserving the winning record, he said: "I think it is terribly important now we are nearly there."

-Haggas said he respected potential opponents including last year's Derby winner Adayar, but "they've got to go to beat Baaeed".
+Haggas said he respected potential opponents including last year's Derby winner Adayar, but "they've got to go" to beat Baaeed.

 Despite the anticipation, the trainer said he "does not believe much in pressure" and Baaeed was a horse "that's got everything".